voyeg3r/dotfaster/vim/wiki/Vimgolf.md

     qa3jYjVpq3@aZZ

-Seeing the firts solution that uses "V" as a search pattern I ended up asking
+Seeing the firt solutions that uses "V" as a search pattern I ended up asking
 me: How to make a search in a range of lines?

     :580,592/Vim/